 In 1997, Dr. Mullen calculated the "Species Diversity Index" of the avifauna in the wetlands north of the lagoon, along transects established in 1996.
 The project was envisioned to track possible changes in the utilization of this area by birds.
 Birds are often used as indicators of the suitability of an area for wildlife because they tend to be easier to identify and count than other creatures.
 By tracking the species diversity index at a specific location over time, scientists are able to infer if changes have occurred that may affect the area's dependent wildlife.
-The specific methods and results of the BSOL surveys are presented in an annual report to the District, Analysis of Avian Guild Species Diversity in the Los Padres Reservoir and Carmel River Riparian Corridor.
+The specific methods and results of the BSOL surveys are presented in annual reports to the District.
+The last one which covered sampling sites near the lagoon at the mouth of the Carmel River was for summer 2004.
+Sampling in the vicinity of the lagoon from there on was carried out by the CDPR.
+Their results for summer 2006 are included in a separate annual report funded by the District and entitled Avian Community Dynamics in the Lower Carmel River Watershed, 1992 - 2006.
+This report was prepared by Thorngate, Scullen, and Olsen in July 2007.